stephenhouser/k40-whisperer/README.md

 You need to do that before this will work!

-I've been able to compile everything on a freshly installed macOS 10.14.2 (January 2019) system after installing the dependencies listed below.
+I've was able to compile everything on a freshly installed macOS 10.14.2 (January 2019) system after installing the dependencies listed below.
+I haven't really tested this method extensively and have made code changes since it worked.
+Use at your own risk.

 ## macOS Build Notes